 Using your credit card online

-You may not be covered if you use your credit card to make payments to a company which only processes payments but doesn’t provide you with any goods or services.
+You may not be covered if you use your credit card to make payments to a company which only processes payments but doesn’t sell you any goods or services.

 Many websites use online payment processors to take payments.
-Companies such as Paypal, Worldpay or Google Checkout don’t provide you with the goods or services.
+Companies such as Paypal, Worldpay or Google Checkout don’t sell you the goods or services.
 Your consumer rights may not be protected with these companies.
 Online payment processors have their own refund systems, so make sure you read their terms and conditions.

 Credit reference agencies

 You don't have a right to credit.
 Before giving you credit, lenders want to check whether you're an acceptable risk.
 A lender may check your credit history with a credit reference agency (CRA) such as Experian, Equifax or Callcredit.
-They provide information about your credit record.
+They have information about your credit record.

 You are entitled to:

 - see a copy of any credit information they hold on you

 - put right anything that you can prove is wrong

 To see your credit file, you need to ask for it in writing and send it (with £2.00)to the CRA.
-Online and telephone requests may cost more.
+Asking for it by telephone or online may cost more.

 The CRA is breaking the law if it fails to change files.
-For more information on your rights to information held by CRAs contact the Information Commissioner's Office (ICO).
+For more information on your rights to information held by CRAs contact Information Commissioner's Office (ICO)

 To borrow from a credit union you must be: